The-Politico/django-slackchat-serializer/docs/source/serialization.rst

 messages
 ^^^^^^^^

+Messages are rendered in Markdown syntax by default, unless :code:`render_to_html = True` on the :code:`ChatType` instance, in which case the message is rendered from Markdown into HTML when serializing.

-See the `markslack <https://github.com/The-Politico/markslack>`_ package for more information on how your users can format links, images, user mentions and text in Slack messages.
+See the `markslack <https://github.com/The-Politico/markslack>`_ package and :ref:`config-options` for more information on how your users can format links, images, user mentions and text in Slack messages.

 reactions
 ^^^^^^^^^